-Even though Fall has just arrived, now is a good time to start preparing your home for winter weather.
+It’s never too late – or too early – to prepare your home for the winter.
 Falling leaves, plunging temperatures, and winter storms can cause issues for homeowners, so be sure to take time to get ready for winter now.
 With some planning, you can minimize damages to your home as well as save money on heating bills by taking several proactive home maintenance steps.
 Follow these few steps to prepare your home for winter.

 Keep the Cold Air Out & the Warm Air In

 One of the best and easiest ways to help reduce your heating costs over the winter months is to find ways to keep the cold air out, and the warm air in.
 The best news is this is something you can most likely do yourself, with minimal financial investment.
 Take a weekend to inspect your home to find the most common sources of air leaks including:

 - Window frames: Windows are a prime cause of air leaks in a home.
 You can seal air leaks on window frames by applying caulk around the perimeter.
 Use caulk for gaps that are less than ¼ inch wide.
 The US Department of Energy recommends applying caulk when the temperature is above 45 degrees, so make plans now to address leaky window frames.

 - Door frames: Doors are another source of access for cold air.
 An easy way to check for leaks around a door frame is to light a candle on a windy, brisk day and move the candle around the perimeter of the closed door.
 The flame will flicker in areas where the air is leaking through the door.
 To fix this issue, you can use caulk on the door frame, or you can invest in weather stripping from your local hardware store.
 Weatherstripping comes in different forms including V Strip (also known as tension seal), felt, foam tape and door sweeps, and tubular rubber, vinyl, or silicone.